 1) What is Software Testing?

-Software testing is a process to test whether the actual product is matched with an expected requirement or not and if getting an issue then it could be resolved before the released product to the market and at last ensure that the product is bug-free.
+Software testing is a process to test whether the actual product matches an expected requirement or not, and if an issue, then it can be resolved before the product goes to market, and ultimately ensure that the product is bug-free.

 2) What is manual testing?